 This document is provided, free-of-charge, to help you understand whether a given product, technology or service merits additional investigation for your particular needs.
 Any decision to purchase a product must be based on your own assessment of suitability based on your needs.
 The document should never be used as a substitute for advice from a qualified IT or business professional.
 This evaluation was focused on illustrating specific features and/or performance of the product(s) and was conducted under controlled, laboratory conditions.
-Certain tests may have been tailored to reflect performance under ideal conditions; performance may vary under real-world conditions.
-Users should run tests based on their own real-world scenarios to validate performance for their own networks.
+Certain tests may have been tailored to reflect performance under ideal conditions; performance for their own networks.